 Is it any good?

 Rocketing at warp speed without ever slowing down, J.J.
-Abrams directs Star Trek as a smart, speedy thrill ride that doesn't indulge in nostalgia for its own sake.
-The movie welcomes newcomers while still delivering every moment fans might want from of the crew of the Enterprise.
+Abrams directs this reboot as a smart, speedy thrill ride that doesn't indulge in nostalgia for its own sake.
+Star Trek welcomes newcomers while still delivering every moment fans might want from of the crew of the Enterprise.
 Quinto and Pine are both excellent in their own right and also have a real chemistry between them, while Zoe Saldana turns the thankless role of communications expert Uhura into a vital part of the story.

 The film isn't perfect -- there are a few minor missteps -- but at the same time, it's also lovingly made, speedily paced, and completely aware of its job: to entertain audiences without leaning too heavily on speeches or sadness, opting instead to deliver action, adventure, and (perhaps a little too much) comedy.
 Still, in an era when too many summer blockbusters think they can get away with being dumb by claiming to be "fun," it's a pleasure to see a movie as well-made, clever, and charming as this actually seem to want to earn our money by putting on a real show.